Debre Tabor: 20th century

 When the Bank of Ethiopia was created in 1931 it opened a branch office with two employees at Debre Tabor.
 During the Second Italian-Abyssinian War, Debre Tabor was occupied by unit which advanced from Bahir Dar on 28 April.
 During the occupation, a telegraph office was opened in the town and postal service restored.
 The Italians also constructed a road from Gondar via Debre Tabor to Dessie.
 The first mosque in Debre Tabor was constructed and eucalyptus planting extended.
 Despite these improvements, as early as August 1937, there were almost simultaneous but apparently uncoordinated attacks by arbegnoch on garrisons near Debre Tabor and near Bahir Dar.
 After several months of attacks, the British convinced Colonel Angelini to surrender the town 6 July 1941, allowing the British to advance towards the organized Italian resistance around Gondar under the command of Guglielmo Nasi, who by this point was the acting Viceroy and Governor-General of Italian East Africa.

 In 1958, Debre Tabor was one of 27 places in Ethiopia ranked as First Class Township.

 In 1967 an Irish travel writer, Dervla Murphy, visited Debre Tabor and reported that the population was about 7,000 with sometimes as many as 3,000 outsiders attending the Saturday market.

 In September 1975, after the beginning of Derg rule, Debre Tabor was seized by a group of local landlords and their followers in opposition to the government, killing the provincial governor and expelling both a Chinese road-building team and missionaries of the Seventh Day Adventist Church who ran a local hospital.
 Government control was reestablished within a month.

 In late December 1989, Tigray People's Liberation Front (TPLF) forces captured Debre Tabor, claiming that they killed or wounded more than 8,000 government troops.
 Around 20 January 1990, the Ethiopian News Agency announced that government forces had recaptured Debre Tabor.
 A few days later, the clandestine radio of the TPLF claimed a major victory in battles near Debre Tabor on 22–24 January 1990, claiming their soldiers had killed 3,914 government troops and captured 270.
 Although the town was retaken by government troops a few days later, the TPLF, announced the recapture of the town after a three-day battle in late February.
 About a year later, on 23 February 1990, the town was used as the jumping-off point for Operation Tewodros.

 21st century

-In early August 2021, Debre Tabor was the site of fierce clashes between Fano militiamen and the Ethiopian National Defense Force (ENDF).
+In early August 2023, Debre Tabor was the site of fierce clashes between Fano militiamen and the Ethiopian National Defense Force (ENDF).
+On February 11 2026, Fano entered Debre Tabor where they burned down the Civil Service Department, the Zonal Police Department, the Zonal Chief Administrator's guesthouse and other government intuitions.
+Drone strikes where then conducted, killing 4 civilians and an unknown number of Fano fighters.
+Fano later withdrew from the city shortly after.